RohitChoukiker/RohitChoukiker/README.md

 ---

-🚀 Open to collaboration — feel free to reach out via [Email](mailto:airohit@protonmail.com) or [LinkedIn](https://www.linkedin.com/in/rohit-choukiker)
+🤝 Open to collaborations and exciting opportunities — connect via [Email](mailto:airohit@protonmail.com) or [LinkedIn](https://www.linkedin.com/in/rohit-choukiker)

 ---

+## 🏛️ Smart City Work
+Working on AI-driven urban governance systems in collaboration with Smart City Indore, a Government of India initiative
+- Building AI-based illegal construction detection using GIS & computer vision
+- Developing real-time monitoring and automation workflows
+- Designing scalable systems for urban infrastructure and governance

 ## 🛠️ Skills